Kickboxer 3: Plot

 A young woman flees through the jungle while attempting to escape from Frank Lane, an American running an illegal child sex ring operation in Brazil.
-Upon being recaptured, she is taken back to Lane's home and executed in front of the other slaves, as punishment for her actions.
+Upon being recaptured, she is taken back to Lane's home and executed in front of the other slaves as punishment.
 Her body is later shown washed up on a beach.

 Meanwhile, kickboxing champion David Sloan and his trainer Xian arrive in Rio de Janeiro for a championship bout.
 Though Xian is focused on training for the upcoming fight, David dismisses the idea in favor of relaxing in the city.
 While eating lunch, their camera is suddenly stolen by a young thief, and David gives chase.
 After fighting off a pair of drunken assailants, he catches up to the boy who then brandishes a knife, but David easily disarms him and takes back the camera.
 When the boy, Marcos, follows him back to the restaurant to reclaim the knife, Xian invites both him and his beautiful sister Isabella to join them for lunch, and they eventually become friends.

 At a charity kickboxing event, David is asked to be the cornerman for another young fighter in an exhibition match against Eric Martine, an Argentine kickboxer managed by Lane, who also happens to be David's opponent for the championship fight.
-However, the aggressive Martine brutally beats the young fighter, prompting David to physically intervene on his behalf.
+However, the aggressive Martine brutally beats the young fighter, prompting David to physically intervene.
 As a result, David's bout with Martine is billed as a grudge match.
 Lane apologizes to David for Martine's actions and invites him to a party he is hosting.

 David attends the party with Marcos and Isabella as his personal guests.
 Upon meeting her, Lane becomes infatuated with Isabella.
 After David parts ways with the children for the night, Lane secretly sends out a group of men to kidnap her.
 In a panic, Marcos asks for David's help.
 They file a police report, but with an overwhelming backlog of unsolved cases on their hands, the authorities do not consider their case a priority and advise them to simply forget about Isabella.